Seek (ASX:SEK): Down >30% in 2026, but it’s directors think its got upside

 Online employment marketplace Seek (ASX:SEK) may be formally categorised as ‘Media and Entertainment’ by the ASX, although it is difficult to argue that this company is not a tech company.

-This time last year, it seemed to be in the right place at the right time given the state of the labour market, still struggling with post-COVID labour shortages.
-But now, the tides have turned.
+Two years ago, it seemed to be in the right place at the right time given the state of the labour market, still struggling with post-COVID labour shortages.
+But now, the tides have turned in that regard – it is well and truly an employers’ markets.

 Who is Seek?